Information Technology Job Descriptions (Top 21 Careers)

 Database Administrator

-Job titles: database administrator, e-health systems administrator, ICT database administrator, information management officer, senior information management specialist.
+Job titles: database administrator, ICT database administrator, information management specialist.

 Hardware Engineer

-Job titles: computer hardware engineer, hardware engineer, hardware test engineer, research assistant/junior engineer.
+Job titles: hardware engineer, computer hardware engineer, hardware test engineer.

 IT Consultant